d12frosted/elpa-mirror/nongnu/sweeprolog-readme.txt

   └────

-  The directory `swipl-devel/packages/sweep' now contains the development version of `sweep', you can make changes to source files and they will apply when you (re)build SWI-Prolog.
+  The directory `swipl-devel/packages/sweep' now contains the development version of Sweep, you can make changes to source files and they will apply when you (re)build SWI-Prolog.
 See [Building SWI-Prolog using cmake] for instructions on how to build SWI-Prolog from source.